primiano/perfetto-docs/docs/recording/config.md

     * For the [heap profiler](/docs/TODO.md), the target process name and sampling rate.

-      NOTE: See the [data sources page](/docs/recording/data-sources.md) for details on how to configure the data sources bundled with Perfetto.
+      NOTE: See the _data sources_ section of the docs for details on how to configure the data sources bundled with Perfetto.

 3. The `{data source} x {buffer}` mappings: which buffer each data source should write into (see [buffers section](#buffers) below).